franzparks/Conference-App/README.md

 Think about other types of queries that would be useful for this application.
 Describe the purpose of 2 new queries and write the code that would perform them.

-Note: The following two endpoints can be assessed from the [API Explorer][7]
+Note: The following two endpoints can be assessed from the API Explorer

 #### query 1